OrkunOlcal/OrkunOlcal/README.md

 ---

-- I am a Computer & Software Engineer 💻
+- I'm a Computer & Software Engineer 💻
 - I mostly working on Web Technologies 🕸
 - for more feel free to check my personal page -> [📄](https://orkunolcal.github.io/)